Political positions of Noam Chomsky: Views on antisemitism

-In a 2004 interview with Jennifer Bleyer published in Ugly Planet, issue two and in Heeb Magazine, Chomsky engaged in the following exchange:
+In a 2004 interview with Jennifer Bleyer published in Ugly Planet, issue two and in Heeb, Chomsky engaged in the following exchange:

 Views on the death penalty

 Chomsky is a vocal advocate against the use of the death penalty.
 When asked his opinion on capital punishment in Secrets, Lies, and Democracy, he stated:

 He has commented on the use of the death penalty in Texas as well as other states.
-On August 26, 2011 he spoke out against the execution of Steven Woods in Texas.
+On August 26, 2011, he spoke out against the execution of Steven Woods in Texas.

 Views on copyright and patents

 Chomsky has criticized copyright laws as well as patent laws.
 On copyright he argued in a 2009 interview: